Modality Translation for Object Detection Adaptation Without Forgetting Prior Knowledge: Acknowledgments

 \titlerunning{ModTr for Object Detection}

 \authorrunning{Medeiros et al.}

 In this supplementary material, we provide additional information to reproduce our work.
-The source code is provided alongside the supplementary material, and we are going to provide the official repository.
-This supplementary material is divided into the following sections: Detailed diagrams (Section~\ref{sec:detailed_diagrams}), Quantitative Results (Section~\ref{sec:quantitative_results}), in which we provide additional numerical results in terms of APs, and Qualitative Results (Section~\ref{sec:qualitative_results}), in which we provide additional visualizations.
+The code is available at \url{https://github.com/heitorrapela/ModTr}.
+This supplementary material is divided into the following sections: Detailed diagrams (Section~\ref{sec:detailed_diagrams}), Different fusion strategies (Section~\ref{sec:different_fusion_strategies}), Quantitative Results (Section~\ref{sec:quantitative_results}), in which we provide additional numerical results in terms of APs, Qualitative Results (Section~\ref{sec:qualitative_results}), in which we provide additional visualizations and Additional Modality: Canny Edges (Section~\ref{sec:canny_edge}), in which we show experiments with edges extracted from IR images using Canny edge detector.